What League is WYLC a part of and who do we play?

 - The selection process will be based on constructing the strongest team, not the strongest group of positional players.
 If selected, players may be asked to play different positions and do different things to help the team.
 The focus is on fundamentals, on & off ball movement, new skills, and most importantly teamwork.

-- Select team coaches are hired experienced coaches, not players’ parents, who are knowledgeable about the girls’ game, rules and how to motivate and elevate the level of play.
+- Select team coaches are hired experienced coaches, who are knowledgeable about the girls’ game, rules and how to motivate and elevate the level of play.

 - Scores and standings are kept for Select teams.

 - Playing time may not be equitable during Select division games.
 Players can expect to have meaningful playing time over the course of the season.

 Do I need to register my child in order to try out?